microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contactmergesuggestions-get.md

 ## Examples

-The following is an example of the request to get user item insights and meeting hours insights settings.
+The following is an example of the request to get ContactMergeSuggestions settings for the user.

 ### Request
 <!-- {